FBI Warns Americans Are Faking Coronavirus Results To Get Out Of Work

 The worker has since been arrested.

-Though some Americans are using the virus to get out of work, others have been either let go or furloughed from their positions due to the economic effects of self isolation.
+Though some Americans are using the virus to get out of work, others have been either let go or furloughed from their positions due to the economic effects of self-isolation.
 As was previously reported by The Inquisitr, a record-breaking 10 million Americans filed for unemployment earlier this month.